PoyaKazemzade/user-ad-application/README.md

 Each microservices has its own database.
 DBMS used is H2 with file based approach for simplicity and lightweight during development.

+The system handles asynchronous communication between `adservice` (provider) and `listingservice` (consumer) using the message broker ActiveMQ.

 ## Prerequisites
 - Java 17+
 - ActiveMQ